MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 ## Prepare a cluster during AKS cluster create

 AKS Clusters can be prepared for this feature during cluster creation.
-If you prefer to have the cluster prepped during creation run the following Azure CLI command.
-Application monitoring will not be enabled just because your cluster is prepped.
+Run the following Azure CLI command if you prefer to have the cluster prepped during creation.
+Application monitoring isn't enabled just because your cluster is prepped.
 You must deploy an application and onboard the application to this feature.

 ```azurecli
 az aks create --resource-group={resource_group} --name={cluster_name} --enable-azure-monitor-app-monitoring --generate-ssh-keys